Postgraduate Year Two (PGY2) Infectious Diseases Pharmacy Residency

-Each resident is required to attend and present research findings at the MPRC held each spring.
+Each resident is required to attend and present research findings at the MPRC held each spring unless excused by their program director.
 Each resident will make a brief presentation on their project which will be evaluated by a preceptor from within or outside of the program.

 Pharmacy Grand Rounds

 Each resident will present one formal Category 1 Continuing Medical Education (CME) accredited seminars during the residency program.
 Grand Rounds are scheduled between September through June (excluding portions of December and February).
 The goal of the seminar is to improve the resident’s communication skills and techniques, literature evaluation and understanding of the continuing education process.
 The topic will be selected by the resident with guidance from at least one pharmacist or faculty member.

 Journal clubs are held monthly for pharmacy, infectious diseases, infection prevention, antimicrobial stewardship and clinical microbiology.
 Residents will participate in these regularly and present at least one Journal Club formally during the residency year to staff and faculty.
 This will include a self-evaluation and a formal evaluation.
 Residents may be asked on rotations to formally present additional journal articles that pertain to the care of patients.